marceltschoppch/osa/doc/index.rst

 At the moment the library is limited to wrapped document/literal `SOAP 1.1`_ convention.
-To include other call conventions one has to extend the :py:func:`to_xml` and :py:func:`from_xml` methods of the :py:class:`Message` :ref:`class <methods>`.
+To include other call conventions one has to extend the :py:func:`to_xml` and :py:func:`from_xml` methods of the :py:class:`Message` :ref:`class <message>`.
 The structure of the library is briefly explained :ref:`here <Structure>`.
 The *XML* processing is performed with the help of :py:mod:`cElementTree` module.